-All proposals submitted for external funding are reviewed, approved, and tracked through an electronic routing system, Coeus (soon to be replaced with a new system, Fibi).
+All proposals submitted for external funding are reviewed, approved, and tracked through an electronic routing system, Fibi.
 Each department chair identifies an approver or approvers for proposals.
 It is advantageous to name a designee as either primary or alternate approver to ensure that an approver is available for immediate deadlines.
-To eliminate delays due to approver unavailability, the Assistant Dean for Research Administration is an alternate approval for all departments other than Biology and Physics and Astronomy (which already have multiple approvers).
+To eliminate delays due to approver unavailability, the Assistant Dean for Research Administration is an alternate approver for all departments other than Biology and Physics and Astronomy (which already have multiple approvers).
 The approver confirms that all departmental commitments made in the proposal (such as of space and effort) can be met.
-The central research administration office will not submit proposals without a complete, approved Coeus record.
+The central research administration office will not submit proposals without a complete, approved Fibi record.

 All proposals should adhere to all sponsor and university policies and requirements unless a waiver has been approved.
-Waivers of facilities and administrative costs (F&A) and the minimum (1%) effort requirement are requested of the vice dean for natural sciences and research infrastructure through the chair and will be approved as circumstances warrant.
-Requests for off-campus F&A rates and for cost share (either cash or in-kind) are also requested of the vice dean through the chair.
+Waivers of facilities and administrative costs (F&A) and the minimum (1%) effort requirement are requested of the executive vice dean infrastructure through the chair and will be approved as circumstances warrant.
+Requests for off-campus F&A rates and for cost share (either cash or in-kind) are also requested of the executive vice dean through the chair.